What is a Pap test?

 How is a Pap test taken?

 A device called a speculum is inserted into the vagina.
 This holds the vaginal walls apart and allows the cervix to be seen.
 (If you would like to see your cervix, ask your examiner to give you a mirror).
-A small plastic spatula and/or a small, soft, brush are used to take some cells from around the cervical opening.
+A small device called a "broom" is used to take some cells from around the cervical opening.
+Sometimes a spatula and/or small, soft, brush is used.
 The Pap test takes less than a minute to obtain and is typically pain-free.
 The collected cells are placed in a liquid fixative and sent to a lab for microscopic analysis.
 We now recognize that most cervical abnormalities that result in abnormal Pap tests are caused by a sexually transmitted virus called HPV (human papilloma virus).
 There are many strains of HPV, but some are called “high risk” because they can cause cervical cancer.
 In certain circumstances, a high risk HPV test will also be run on the sample collected for the Pap test.
 (There will be an additional charge if the High Risk HPV Test is run.)

 Why have a Pap test?